 You spend a lot of time and money acquiring customers - so much that there's an acronym for it - CAC or customer acquisition cost.
 One of the best ways to drive down your customer acquisition costs is to increase repeat customers.
 How much more valuable are repeat customers to your business?
 On average, repeat customers spend 3x more than one-time shoppers.

 There are many ways to get repeat customers.
 You may have started a loyalty program, emailed out special offers or employed retargeting campaigns to encourage customers to return and complete that next purchase.
 The problem is digital channels are saturated and customers are harder to reach.
 Research shows the average consumer receives 88 emails per day.
 One way to diversify your marketing channels is by incorporating direct mail to reach your existing customers and turn them into repeat customers.

-In this article, we'll show you how to send a follow up email (with Gmail) and a postcard (with Lob) when an order is fulfilled from your Shopify store.
-Zapier the no code tool will help us automate this workflow.
+In this tutorial, we'll show you how to send a follow up email (with Gmail) and a postcard (with Lob) when an order is fulfilled from your Shopify store.
+Zapier, the no code tool, will help us automate this workflow.
 Once set up, the emails and postcards will go out automatically.

 Access to the following accounts:

 Zachary Swetz, product manager at Clearbit inspired the workflow we’ll use in this blog post.
 The workflow is titled Drive repeat Shopify customers with a personalized thank you email and postcard after they purchase.